CircuitSetup/Remote/README.md

 - Put the "ON/OFF" switch in "OFF" position.
 - Put the throttle lever in neutral (center) position, press the Calibration button.
 The display will briefly show "CAL" to show acceptance.
 - Hold the Calibration button for >= 2 seconds, "UP" will be displayed.
-Now push the throttle to the up-most position, and press the Calibration button.
+Now push the throttle to the up-most position and press the Calibration button.
 "DN" will be displayed.
-- Pull the throttle lever to the bottom-most position, and press the Calibration button.
+- Pull the throttle lever to the bottom-most position and press the Calibration button.
 The display will clear, calibration is finished.

 If you change power-source (ie a new battery, or power via USB to the ESP32), re-calibration is required.